Merewether - The Junction

 AreaSearch analysis of employment trends sees Merewether - The Junction performing better than 90% of local markets assessed across Australia

-Merewether-The Junction has a highly educated workforce with professional services well represented.
-The unemployment rate was 1.4% in the past year, with an estimated employment growth of 2.4%.
+Merewether - The Junction has a highly educated workforce with professional services being strongly represented.
+The unemployment rate in June 2025 was 1.4%.

 Frequently Asked Questions - Employment